rishika31-code/bookstore-demo-app/README.md

 ## AWS Bookstore Demo App

 AWS Bookstore Demo App is a full-stack sample web application that creates a storefront (and backend) for customers to shop for fictitious books.
-The entire application can be created with a single CloudFormation template. https://d2h3ljlsmzojxz.cloudfront.net/
+The entire application deployed here: https://d2h3ljlsmzojxz.cloudfront.net/

 ## Overview